Lifelong Knowledge Editing requires Better Regularization: Methods, Models, and Evaluation

 In this paper, we evaluate the editing algorithms along two dimensions - editing performance and downstream performance.
 The editing performance evaluates the success of the knowledge editing algorithm in making successful edits, while downstream performance evaluates the extent of model degradation following prior work \cite{alphaedit, akshat-catastrophic, hurt}.

-\paragraph{Knowledge Editing Metrics:} To evaluate editing performance, we use five standard knowledge editing metrics \cite{ROME}. (i) Efficacy Score (ES), which measures if an edit was successfully made, (ii) Paraphrase Score (PS), which measures if the model is able to recall edited facts in different scenarios, (iii) Neighborhood Score (NS), which measures if edited facts disturbs unrelated knowledge, (iv) Overall Score (S), which is the harmonic mean of ES, PS and NS, and (v) Generation Entropy (GE), which measures the fluency of a model.
+\paragraph{Knowledge Editing Metrics:} To evaluate editing performance, we use five standard knowledge editing metrics \cite{ROME}. (i) Efficacy Score (ES), which measures if an edit was successfully made, (ii) Paraphrase Score (PS), which measures if the model is able to recall edited facts in different scenarios, (iii) Neighborhood Score (NS), which measures if edited facts disturb unrelated knowledge, (iv) Overall Score (S), which is the harmonic mean of ES, PS, and NS, and (v) Generation Entropy (GE), which measures the fluency of a model.
 A detailed explanation of these metrics is given in Appendix \ref{appendix:knowledge-editing-metrics}.
 The editing metrics for each model are calculated after making all 10,000 sequential edits \cite{alphaedit}.
 This approach ensures that the metrics capture both the success of the edits of the latest batch of facts as well as facts that were edited in the past.